ardiandev/etch-a-sketch/README.md

 This Etch a Sketch project is a simple web application that allows users to create drawings on a virtual sketchpad.
 It provides basic drawing functionality, color options, and the ability to reset the canvas size.
 This is part of The Odin Project.

+## Demo

+See a live demo of the Etch a Sketch application [here](https://ardiandev.github.io/etch-a-sketch/)

 ## Features

 - **Drawing**: Click on the board to draw.